ramtinJ95/Mywiki/Data Protection and Data Sharing.md

 the consumer.
 A share can be imported into one database.
 This is super important for the exam.

+Snowflake data providers can share data that resides in different databases by using secure views.
+A secure view can reference objects such as schemas, tables, and other views from one or more databases, as long as these databases belong to the same account.

+### Shares
+Shares are named Snowflake objects that encapsulate all of the information required to share a database.
+Each share consists of:
+The privileges that grant access to the database(s) and the schema containing the objects to share.
+The privileges that grant access to the specific objects in the database.
+The consumer accounts with which the database and its objects are shared.

+Example:
+CREATE SHARE "SHARED_DATA" COMMENT='';
+GRANT USAGE ON DATABASE "DEMO_DB" TO SHARE "SHARED_DATA";
+GRANT USAGE ON SCHEMA "DEMO_DB"."TWITTER_DATA" TO SHARE "SHARED_DATA";
+GRANT SELECT ON VIEW "DEMO_DB"."TWITTER_DATA"."FOLLOWERS" TO SHARE "SHARED_DATA";

 ##### Snowflake Secure Data sharing feature
 Secure Data Sharing enables sharing selected objects in a database in your account with other Snowflake accounts.
 The following Snowflake database objects